How do I access the maps I've downloaded?

 HOW WILL MY EMERGENCY CONTACTS KNOW I'M OK?

-Once you've started a Cairn, you'll see an I'm OK button that makes it easy to send all your emergency contacts a message along with a map of your current location.
+Once you've started a Cairn, your contacts will have a link to a map that will show your progress.
+If you are using an iPhone, you will see an I'm OK button that makes it easy to send all your emergency contacts a message along with a map of your current location.
 Choose from one of our pre-filled messages (e.g. Made it to the top!). or write your own.
 If you don't have coverage (and this is the best part), the app will send your message/location as soon as it notices that you have coverage again.
 We think it's a pretty handy feature.
 Once you end your Cairn, we let your contacts know you're safe.

 CAN I SEE WHAT POINTS I'VE COLLECTED?

-Yes!
-We're happy to report that after you send a notification to your contacts, you'll see the points of cell coverage that you've collected.
+We're happy to report that (on iOS only) after you send a notification to your contacts, you'll see the points of cell coverage that you've collected.
 It's a nice way to see your own trail without using your phone's GPS constantly.
-And you can see where your phone did and didn't have coverage along the way.
-You can also track your stats, which also shows you distance covered, elevation gain/loss and a personalized estimated time of arrival (ETA).
+You can also track your stats, which also shows you distance covered, elevation gain/loss and an estimated time of arrival (ETA).

 What happens when I put my phone in airplane mode?

-Unfortunately we can't tell the difference between airplane mode and no service.
-So any data you collect when in airplane mode will be recorded as no coverage.
+Unfortunately, for iOS devices, we can't tell the difference between airplane mode and no service.
+So any data you iPhone users collect when in airplane mode will be recorded as no coverage.
+Android folks, your phones give us a little more information.
 However, we know that using airplane mode in the backcountry saves your battery.
 And so we take this into account in our coverage aggregation algorithm for an area.
-Please use airplane mode as you normally would, but know that it will be recorded as no coverage.
+Please use airplane mode as you normally would, but if you have an iPhone, know that it will be recorded as no coverage.

 DO I STILL NEED TO CARRY A First Aid Kit?